Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Finitely many inequivalent maximal Hamiltonian torus actions on a compact symplectic four-manifold

-\begin{proof}[Proof of Theorem \ref{finite}] The finiteness of the toric actions is by \cite[Proposition 3.1]{mcduff:finite}.
+The finiteness of the toric actions is by \cite[Proposition 3.1]{mcduff:finite}.
 So it is enough to show that the number of maximal Hamiltonian circle actions is finite.
-By Proposition~\ref{lemunique}, it is enough to show that there is a finite subset $B$ of $H^{2}(M,\R)$, such that for every maximal Hamiltonian circle action on $(M,\omega)$, the set $\{x_n\}=\{x_{\infty},x_0\} \cup X$ (as in Notation \ref{notxi}) that corresponds to the action is a subset of $B$.
-Since the $x_n$s are integral classes, it is enough to show that they are all contained in a bounded subset of $H^{2}(M,\R)$.
+By Proposition~\ref{lemunique}, it is enough to show that there is a finite subset $B$ of $H^{2}(M,\R)$, such that for every maximal Hamiltonian circle action on $(M,\omega)$, the set $X \cup \{x_0,x_{\infty}\}$ (as in Notation \ref{notxi}) that corresponds to the action is a subset of $B$.
+Since these are integral classes, it is enough to show that they are all contained in a bounded subset of $H^{2}(M,\R)$.

-We assume that $M$ is compact.
-Recall that there is an integrable $S^1$-invariant $\omega$-compatible complex structure $J_{S^1}$ on $M$ \cite[Theorem 7.1]{karshon}.
-We conclude that the Hodge index theorem applies, and the Hodge-Riemann form on $H^{2}(M;\R)$ is nondegenerate of type $(1,-1,\ldots,-1)$, i.e., is negative definite on the orthogonal complement to $[\omega]$.
-For $n=1,\ldots,2+|X|$, write
+Consider a maximal Hamiltonian $S^1 \acts (M,\omega)$.
+There is an integrable complex structure $J$ on $M$ such that $(M,\omega,J)$ is K\"ahler, the action is holomorphic, and the associated metric $\omega(\cdot,J\cdot)$ is generic \cite[Theorem 7.1]{karshon}.
+This allows us to apply the Hodge index theorem, and get that the Hodge-Riemann form on $H^{1,1}(M,J) \cap H^{2}(M;\R)$ is nondegenerate of type $(1,-1,\ldots,-1)$, i.e., is negative definite on the orthogonal complement to $[\omega]$.